seungeunrho/football-paris/README.md

 * Implementations of self-play RL from scratch with distributed actors

-* Final version of agents ranked 8th/1141 at the competition (Gold medal)
+* Final version of agents currently ranked 8th/1141 at the competition (Gold prize)

 * Link to summary of our implementations(To be added)